 In a recent automobile accident case, the Fifth Circuit Court of Appeal addressed choice-of-law provisions as well as the question of whether the defendant driver had been covered by her automobile insurance policy at the time of the accident.
-The plaintiffs in this case brought a lawsuit for damages against the driver of the vehicle that struck them, their automobile insurance company, and the uninsured/underinsured motorist carrier.
-The trial court granted the defendant insurance company’s summary judgment motion, based on the argument that the insurance policy had been cancelled before the accident because the defendant driver had not renewed by paying the required premium.
+The plaintiffs, in this case, brought a lawsuit for damages against the driver of the vehicle that struck them, their automobile insurance company, and the uninsured/underinsured motorist carrier.
+The trial court granted the defendant insurance company’s summary judgment motion based on the argument that the insurance policy had been canceled before the accident because the defendant driver had not renewed by paying the required premium.
 The plaintiffs argued the trial court erred, and the defendant driver had not properly canceled the insurance policy, according to law.
 While the accident took place in Louisiana, on March 1, 2014, the automobile insurance policy had been issued in Mississippi.
 The policy terms made clear that the policy would terminate on January 10, 2014, if the insured did not accept an offer to renew the policy and to timely pay the required renewal premium.
-On appeal, the plaintiffs’ argument was that the insurance company had not mailed a notice of cancellation 10 days before canceling the policy, as required by Louisiana law.
+On appeal, the plaintiffs’ argument was that the insurance company had not mailed a notice of cancellation ten days before canceling the policy, as required by Louisiana law.

 The Third Circuit Court of Appeal for Louisiana recently affirmed a decision in favor of an automobile insurance company, finding they need not provide underinsured/uninsured (UM) coverage following a car accident.
 The issues on appeal addressed the validity of the “regular” use exclusion and whether, if the exclusion applied, the lower court erred in finding it applied to the plaintiff, who had been driving for her employer at the time of the accident.
 The plaintiffs in this case included a woman injured in a two-car accident and her husband.
 She had been driving a truck owned by her employer, and the other vehicle involved in the accident was underinsured.
 Uninsured motorist coverage on the employer’s car had been rejected, so the plaintiffs filed a claim against their own underinsured motorist carrier, Louisiana Farm Bureau Casualty Insurance Company (Farm Bureau).
 The trial court found in favor of Farm Bureau, and the plaintiffs appealed.
 In their discussion, the court stated that coverage under an insurance policy is a question of law.
 The plaintiffs contended that the exclusion in the Farm Bureau policy did not apply because it violated Louisiana law.
 Specifically, the plaintiffs argued that the “regular use” exclusion was contrary to Louisiana law and not enforceable.